-“I see life in colour,” declares fashion illustrator Veronica Collignon, and looking at her portfolio full of light, colourful imagery, it’s hard to argue.
+“I see life in color,” declares fashion illustrator Veronica Collignon, and looking at her portfolio full of light, colorful imagery, it’s hard to argue.
 Her quirky sense of fun carries over into her artwork, but it’s underlined by great talent, professionalism and her expert technique.

-Veronica took the Fashion Studies programme at the Istituto Europeo di Design in Madrid, and later gained certificates in Fashion and Fine Art from Parsons The New School.
+Veronica took the Fashion Studies program at the Istituto Europeo di Design in Madrid, and later gained certificates in Fashion and Fine Art from Parsons The New School.

 Projects begin with Veronica learning about her client and the audience they want to reach.
 Research is key, before she plays with different looks and ideas, and then settles on the best composition.
-After the sketching comes her favourite part – adding the colour.
+After the sketching comes her favorite part – adding the color.

 Whimsical, colorful and fun are words commonly used to describe Veronica’s style.
 Her work has the feel of classic fashion illustration about it, with impactful graphical forms, a gestural style and lovely brushwork and inking.